BalajiAXG/BookMark_Repo/README.md

 ### 3. Deployment & Post-Launch Debugging 🚀

 **The Struggle:** Deploying a full-stack app revealed hidden bugs that didn't appear in the local environment.
 **The Fix:** After deployment, I faced errors regarding authentication redirect loops and environment variables.
-I systematically audited the Supabase callback URLs and optimized the code to handle the persistent video background lag.
+I systematically audited the Supabase callback URLs and optimized the code to handle the persistent background lag.

 ---